March Gardening To-Do List for Growing Zones 9-11

 In the Garden

-• Things to plant by seed: beats, brussels, collards, eggplant, kale, lettuce, peppers, Swiss chard, tomatoes, and one last round of tropical spinaches.
+• Things to plant by seed: beats, brussels, collards, eggplant, kale, lettuces (and greens like arugula, minzuna, etc), peppers, Swiss chard, tomatoes, and one last round of tropical spinaches.
 Plus, you can start planting beans a little at a time this month!
 We also recommend continuing to plant a few squash, pumpkins, carrots, and cucumber seeds each week.
 We suggest staggering your planting this month, so all your cucumbers aren’t ripe at once.
 Typically, this is our strategy with most varieties of annual veggies.

 • Onions: Start planting bunching onions